Clients Assisted

 Youth access to rehabilitation

-PCJP consulted and advocated for Senate Bill 1391 to prohibit 14- and 15-year-olds from being tried in adult court and sent to adult prison, ensuring that every young person has access to the rehabilitative services the juvenile system can provide.
+In 2018, PCJP consulted and advocated for Senate Bill 1391 to prohibit 14- and 15-year-olds from being tried in adult court and sent to adult prison, ensuring that every young person has access to the rehabilitative services the juvenile system can provide.

 Proof required to be convicted of murder